 Nebraska Landlord Tenant Laws

-- Security Deposits – A standard security deposit in Nebraska cannot be valued at more than 1 month’s rent.
-Also, any security deposits maintained by a Nebraska landlord must be returned to their tenant within 14 days of their lease ending.
+- Security Deposits – Nebraska does not normally allow a security deposit of more than 1 month’s rent.
+Upon lease termination, any unused portion of a security deposit must be returned to the tenant within 14 days.

 To learn more about landlord tenant laws in Nebraska, click here.